jpmckinney/journals/README.md

 ## Getting Started

-Clone the repository
+Clone the repository:

     git clone https://github.com/jpmckinney/journals.git

 ## Convert PDFs to text

-Convert the PDFs to text files:
+Convert the PDFs to text files.
+The PDFs are not distributed with this repository.

     cd data
     ./pdftotext.sh
     cd ..

-### Correct text
+## Correct text

 `pdftotext` sometimes chokes on diacritics including `˙`, `´` and `ˇ`.